Thoemi09/omegamaxent_interface/doc/reference/contents.rst

 User Guide
 ==========

-This is the user guide for the OmegaMaxEnt_TRIQS module.
-It should be sufficient ot obtain good results in many cases.
-For a more advanced use, see the :math:`\Omega MaxEnt` `user guide`_.
+This is the user guide for the OmegaMaxEnt_TRIQS interface.
+The information presented here is sufficient for many cases, however, for a more advanced use, see the :math:`\Omega MaxEnt` `user guide`_.

 In the following, we refer to the function to be analytically continued as the *"Green's function"*, but it can be also a two-particle correlation function, a self-energy, or any function having a representation of the form